eudoxia0/corvus/docs/impl/phases.rst

 Module Expansion
 ================

+The compiler goes through the code, extracting :code:`defmod` and :code:`w/mod` forms and applying the necessary transformations to symbols.

 Macroexpansion
 ==============

 This is the second phase of compilation, before the AST is further transformed.
 The compiler first looks through the AST, extracting macro definitions, then traverses the AST again looking for calls to macros and performs the macroexpansion process.

 Type Definition Extraction
 ==========================